-Texas Department of Public Safety (DPS): The DPS Aviation Operations Division remains on call for continued aerial assistance as requested.
+Texas Department of Public Safety (DPS): DPS has released all personnel and assets for this activation.

 Texas Department of Transportation (TxDOT): Regional clean-up efforts are being coordinated by TxDOT, TDEM, TCEQ & local officials.
 TxDOT Emergency Management and SOC LNO are assigned to recovery efforts.
 Preliminary damage assessments and costs are being tracked and gathered.